Catholic Church in Croatia: The Church in the Independent State of Croatia

 He also wrote a letter directly to Pavelić on 24 February 1943, stating: "The very Jasenovac camp is a stain on the honor of the NDH.
 Poglavnik!
 To those who look at me as a priest and a bishop I say as Christ did on the cross: Father forgive them for they know not what they do."

 Thirty-one priests were arrested following Stepinac's July and October 1943 explicit condemnations of race murders being read from pulpits across Croatia.
 Martin Gilbert wrote that Stepinac, "who in 1941 had welcomed Croat independence, subsequently condemned Croat atrocities against both Serbs and Jews, and himself saved a group of Jews".

 According to historian Jozo Tomasevich however, neither Stepinac nor the Croatian Catholic hierarchy or the Vatican ever made a public protest regarding the persecution of Serbs and the Serbian Orthodox Church by the Ustaše and added that "it seems the Catholic Church fully supported the Ustasha regime and its policies".
-The Catholic Press also praised Pavelić and the Ustaše.
+Tomašević claimed that the Catholic Press also praised Pavelić and the Ustaše.

 The Yugoslav Partisans executed two priests, Petar Perica and Marijan Blažić, as collaborationists on the island of Daksa on 25 October 1944.
 The Partisans killed Fra Maksimilijan Jurčić near Vrgorac in late January 1945.

 The Church in communist Yugoslavia

 The National Anti-Fascist Council of the People's Liberation of Croatia (ZAVNOH) originally foresaw a greater degree of religious freedom in the country.
 In 1944 ZAVNOH still left open the possibility of religious education in schools.

 This idea was scuttled after Yugoslav leader Josip Broz removed secretary of the Central Committee of the Communist Party of Croatia Andrija Hebrang and replaced him with hardliner Vladimir Bakarić.

 In 1945, the retired bishop of Dubrovnik, Josip Marija Carević, was murdered by Yugoslav authorities.
 Bishop Josip Srebrnić was sent to jail for two months.
 After the war, the number of Catholic publications in Yugoslavia decreased from one hundred to only three.

 In 1946, the Communist regime introduced the Law on State Registry Books which allowed the confiscation of church registries and other documents.
 On 31 January 1952, the communist regime officially banned all religious education in public schools.

 That year the regime also expelled the Catholic Faculty of Theology from the University of Zagreb, to which it was not restored until democratic changes in 1991.

 In 1984, the Catholic Church held a National Eucharistic Congress in Marija Bistrica.

-The central mass held on September 9 was attended by 400,000 people, including 1100 priests, 35 bishops and archbishops, as well as five cardinals.
-The mass was led by cardinal Franz König, a friend of Aloysius Stepinac from their early studies.
+The central Mass held on 9 September was attended by 400,000 people, including 1100 priests, 35 bishops and archbishops, as well as five cardinals.
+The Mass was led by Cardinal Franz König, a friend of Aloysius Stepinac from their early studies.
 In 1987 the Bishops' Conference of Yugoslavia issued a statement calling on the government to respect the right of parents to obtain a religious education for their children.